Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/normal_edit.rst

 .. figure:: /images/modeling_modifiers_modify_normal-edit_example.jpg
    :width: 680px

-   Examples of edit custom normals to point towards a give direction, `see example blend-file <http://download.blender.org/ftp/mont29/persistent_data/sapling_CN.blend>`__.
+   Examples of edit custom normals to point towards a given direction, `see example blend-file <http://download.blender.org/ftp/mont29/persistent_data/sapling_CN.blend>`__.

 The left tree mesh has unmodified normals, while on the right one a *Normal Edit* modifier is used to bend them